sophiabarclay/wdi-project-one/README.md

 Given more time, there is a fair amount of refactoring that I would have liked to complete.
 This first project clarified the importance of thorough planning and giving myself more time after reaching MVP to trim down my code.

 ## Future Features
-First up on my to do list of improving SQUARES would be to add a scoreboard, allowing users to save scores and compete with other users.
+* Add a scoreboard, allowing users to save scores and compete with other users

-Next, I would like to create additional levels to the game as well as faster moving ghosts as the user progresses through the levels.
+* Create additional levels to the game as well as faster moving ghosts as the user progresses through the levels

-Other additional features I could add include bonus point squares and ghost-freezing squares which would appear on the grid for a limited time.
+* Add bonus point squares and ghost-freezing squares which would appear on the grid for a limited time